shaunuk/picar/README.md

 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/picar_scematic.PNG)

 For the 3 pin headers I used 2.54mm PCB header and soldered wired direct.
 I then used superglue to stop the pins moving about.
-You'll also need heatshrink or equivalent to cover over the solder joints.
+You'll also need heat-shrink or equivalent to cover over the solder joints.
-To power the PI I chopped a micr USB cable and used the black and red wires from that as my 5V supply.
+To power the PI I chopped a micro USB cable and used the black and red wires from that as my 5V supply.
 For my linear power supply I used an LM7805 circuit and put a heatsink on it to keep it nice and cool:

 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/reg cct.PNG)

 I then attached a PP3 battery clip and 6xAA pack with a PP3 connector on it.
 Check if your battery and ESC are up to powering the car in order to avoid having to go down the extra battery route.
-I've also ised a 26w header socket to attach to the raspberry PI GPIO lines; I like this method as it means it's hard to mi-wire when re-connecting.
+I've also used a 26w header socket to attach to the raspberry PI GPIO lines; I like this method as it means it's hard to mi-wire when re-connecting.

 You can see here how I've packaged everything up in the car.
 ![](https://github.com/lawsonkeith/Pi-Rc-Car/raw/master/media/DSC_0219.jpg)